-Mark Musser graduated from the Evergreen State College in 1989 in Olympia, Washington with a Bachelor of Liberal Arts and then from Western Seminary in Portland, Oregon in 1994 with a Master of Divinity.
-He and his wife, Caren, together with their children, Rachel, Alex and Paul, were a missionary family in the former Soviet Union for 7 years where they helped plant two churches working with Village Ministries International and James F. Myers Ministries.
+Dr. R. Mark Musser grew up on a small farm near Olympia, Washington.
+He graduated from the Evergreen State College in 1989 in Olympia, Washington with a Bachelor of Liberal Arts.
+In 1994, he graduate from Western Seminary in Portland, Oregon with a Master of Divinity specializing in New Testament Greek.
+He and his wife, Caren, together with their children, Rachel, Alex and Paul, were a missionary family in the former Soviet Union for 7 years where they helped plant two churches.
 While on the mission field, Mark taught in numerous seminaries, bible colleges, bible institutes, and other churches.
-Since coming home from the mission field in 2004 they planted a new church on the west side of Olympia called Grace Redeemer Bible Church, but continues to teach Bible courses and workshops on mission trips.
-Mark is also an author, and is currently an adjunct professor at Chafer Theological Seminary.
-He is a contributing writer for the Cornwall Alliance, which is a coalition of clergy, theologians, religious leaders, scientists, academics, and policy experts committed to bringing a balanced biblical view of stewardship to the critical issues of environment and development.
+The Musser’s came back home from the mission field in 2004 where and planted a new church in the countryside near the west side of Olympia called Grace Redeemer Bible Church.
+As of the summer of 2018, Mark and Caren have returned to the mission field in the former Soviet Union.
+In 2022, Mark received his doctorate (D.Min. in Christian Theology and Apologetics) from Corban University in Salem, Oregon.
+He is also an author of two books, has written articles for national websites, and is a conference speaker.

-Mark lives on a small farm in the Black Hills near Olympia, Washington.
+Mark grew up on a small family farm located in the Black Hills nearby Olympia, Washington.

 Mark can be contacted at email@example.com.